 Change is hard.

-However, sometimes it’s simply unavoidable — in life and in organizations.
-Take remote work: not long ago, many companies dismissed it entirely.
-Today, they’re drafting work-from-home policies they never thought they’d need.
+Sometimes it’s unavoidable in life and organizations.
+Take remote work: not long ago, many companies dismissed it outright.
+Today, they are drafting work-from-home policies they never thought they would need.

-Change will happen — with or without us.
-But what makes it last?
+Change will happen with or without us.
+The real question is: what makes it last?

-First, we have to understand that we have two distinct processes at stake: the change process and the transition.
+First, we need to understand that two distinct processes are at stake: the change process and the transition.

-In the example above, the change process might include acquiring a laptop, having flexible hours to care for children, and setting up proper communication tools, among other things.
+In the example above, the change process can include acquiring a laptop, working flexible hours to care for children, and setting up proper communication tools.

-The transition, on the other hand, is about accepting and leveraging this new situation.
-Here, it implies letting go of old habits and finding ways to adapt to the new context, such as going for a walk in the morning, eating at fixed times or anything that suits you.
+The transition, on the other hand, is about accepting and leveraging the new situation.
+Here, it means letting go of old habits and finding ways to adapt, such as going for a walk in the morning, eating at fixed times, or anything else that suits you.

 The Takeaway

-Lasting changes are the product of two interconnected processes: the change, which tends to be shared across the organization, and the transition, which is unique to each person.
+Lasting change is the product of two interconnected processes: the change, which is shared across the organization, and the transition, which is unique to each person.
 Long-term success requires carrying both through.